Arash217/OBA-browser-technologies-1819/README.md

 #### Solution(s)
 It would have been a good idea to render the app server-side so that there can be optimizations.
 For example, the webapp's JavaScript files and CSS files could be minified and compressed.
+I would also like to add skeleton screens to improve perceived performance.

+### Mouse/Trackpad

+#### Context
+The webapp is built for smartphones and has been tested for touch events only.

+#### Tests
+The 'click to scan' button on the homepage worked with keyboard only, meaning that I could navigate to the next page.
+Not surprisingly since the button is actually an a tag.

+#### Solution(s)
+It would have been a good idea to render the app server-side so that there can be optimizations.
+For example, the webapp's JavaScript files and CSS files could be minified and compressed.
+I would also like to add skeleton screens to improve perceived performance.

 ### Cookies
 Didn't use cookies.